Pyrus277/Pyrus277/README.md

        going on broken down by areas of signficance ot DE:

-    Programming--
+Programming
   Python

        I've got the Coursera course Python of Everybody under my belt, and am on the home strech of the UMich Python 3 Specialization.
        Dr. Chuck of the former course actually turned me on to data engineering by virtue of the course being so data centric.

        I'm also working though a book of programming problem, the code of and details of which has a repsoitory on this very platform.
        Looking forward, once I'm done with the coursework of the specialization, I'm going to take a more project-oriented approach to

        learning programming and working through that book is kind of a transition to that phase.
        I also have it in mind to start learning a lower level programming language and have my sights set on Rust.

-    SQL, Databases, and Data Warehouses--
+ SQL, Databases, and Data Warehouses
-           -

-    Linux, Servers, and Shell Scripting--
+ Linux, Servers, and Shell Scripting

-    Logging, Monitoring, & Testing--
+ Logging, Monitoring, & Testing

  Workflow

  Big Data, Cloud, NoSQL